aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l3-port-channels-configuration.md

             # For a WAN interface (`wan_carrier` is set), allow to disable the static tunnel towards Pathfinders.
             connected_to_pathfinder: <bool; default=True>

-            # PREVIEW: This key is in preview mode
-            cv_pathfinder_internet_exit:

-              # List of Internet-exit policies using this interface as exit.
-              policies:

-                  # Internet-exit policy name.
-                - name: <str; required; unique>

-                  # Number range to use for Tunnel interfaces to an internet-exit service provider using this local interface.
-                  # Examples: '1-3' or '100,200,300'
-                  tunnel_interface_numbers: <str>

-            # EOS CLI rendered directly on the interface in the final EOS configuration.
+            # EOS CLI rendered directly on the Port-Channel interface in the final EOS configuration.
             raw_eos_cli: <str>

             # Configures flow-tracking on the interface.
-Overrides `fabric_flow_tracking.l3_interfaces` setting.
+Overrides `fabric_flow_tracking.l3_port_channels` setting.
             flow_tracking:
               enabled: <bool>